 It is the responsibility of the instructor to enforce the attendance policy as specified in the course syllabi, student handbook and/or NDSCS Catalog.
-The instructor shall refer to the department chair and/or Division Dean's office any case of absenteeism that might require special attention.
+The instructor shall refer to the Student Success Center for any case of absenteeism that might require special attention.